 Back in 1899, the psychologist Havelock Ellis invented the term “autoeroticism.”
 He defined it as the whole complex of sexual emotions “generated by the absence of external stimulus, proceeding directly or indirectly from another person.”
 In fact, he regarded autoeroticism as the core of sexuality.
 Animals touch themselves, Babies touch themselves.
 Boys and girls touch themselves.
 It might lead to masturbation.
 With young men this is almost certainly the case.
 But it doesn’t have to.
 Self-touch can be a way of satisfying the body’s need for touch by giving oneself a massage, as far as your hands can reach.
 Self-touch is a way of affirming our body.
 Self-massage can provide the stimulation of the circulation of blood and fluids and the loosening of muscles and tissues that any massage provides.

 So this is something to experiment with.
 Stimulate your body in different ways.
 Let self-touch also stimulate your mind by allowing fantasies to serve as your “external stimulus.”
-The following gifs are intended to inspire your experiments and imagination as you care for yourself during this pandemic.
+This will undoubtedly lead to massaging your dick, which is where many say the man’s brain is.

 We look forward to the ending of the mitigations that are in place because of the pandemic, especially social distancing.
 We need to be together socially in the flesh, not just virtually online.
 We need the human connectivity and touch that social contact provides, especially with our loved ones.
 In the meantime, there’s nothing shameful about touching ourselves to stimulate our sensuality and sexuality.
 Your body will thank you for it.